Fearing defeat, BJP goons abducted AAP's Surat East candidate: Sisodia | Politics

 ''This is not just kidnapping of our candidate, but kidnapping of democracy.
 This is a very dangerous situation in Gujarat,'' Sisodia said.

-He appealed to the EC to take cognisance of it and ''deploy all machinery to trace and bring back our party's candidate and his family members''.
+He appealed to the EC to take cognisance of the incident and ''deploy all machinery to trace and bring back our party's candidate and his family members''.

+Sisodia also hit out at the Gujarat chief electoral officer (CEO) and accused him of not taking appropriate action to ''trace and rescue'' Jariwala.

+The AAP leader alleged that even after the candidate was missing for the last 24 hours, the CEO was only saying the district magistrate and the superintendent of police had been asked to look into the matter.

+He sought time from Chief Election Commissioner Rajiv Kumar for a meeting in connection with the incident.

+''Kidnapping of our candidate, who was going to defeat the BJP in Surat East seat, is not an ordinary incident.
+I appeal to the EC to ensure that such incidents do not take place and a fair and impartial election is held in the state,'' he said.

-Sisodia and other party leaders staged a protest outside the EC over the alleged abduction.
+Sisodia and other party leaders staged a demonstration outside the EC office over the alleged abduction.

 Several party leaders and workers gathered at the spot and raised slogans against the BJP.